tourpace/tourpace.github.io/_posts/2022-09-16-cloudcroft-new-mexico-escape.md

 ---

-**There are planty of opportunities to take day.side trips from Cloudcroft.**
+**There are planty of opportunities to take day/side trips from Cloudcroft.**

 We took one of our cooler days to drive down to White Sands National Park.
 Fortunately our Air BNB Host offered us some sand saucers so we could partake in riding the down the sand dunes- it was a blast!